 The flavors of the Mediterranean await you at Abraham's Gyros on the Myrtle Beach boardwalk, one of many eateries serving fare in the Greek tradition.
-When it comes to everybody’s favorite – pizza – the options are practically endless in these parts.
+When it comes to everybody's favorite - pizza - the options are practically endless in these parts.
 From Chicago deep dish to Neapolitan to West Coast gourmet, your choice of pie is just a phone call away.
 For New York-style pizza, locals give Scatori's Pizzeria & Italian Restaurant near Surfside a big thumbs up.
 If you like wings with your pie, any location of Ultimate California Pizza will oblige.
 For inspired specialty pizzas, drive to Farrow Parkway and snag a table at Toffino's Deli, Bakery and Pizzeria.
 Need more spice in your life?
 Masala Indian Bistro will thrill your taste buds with exotic flavors.
 Charcoal-grilled tandoori meats, freshly made chutneys, and house-ground spice blends are some of the reasons this restaurant enjoys a reputation for fine Indian cuisine.
 If you're planning an adult night out, make a reservation to enjoy fine Italian dining at Rossi's in the Galleria on the north end of Myrtle Beach, the romantic Villa Romano on Kings Highway, or the family-owned Malibu of Surfside Restaurant.
 Buon appetito!

 The Carolina coast is teeming with a scrumptious variety of seafood.
 A trip to the Myrtle Beach area is not complete until you sit down to a platter of fresh shrimp, oysters, blue crab or fish caught in local waters.